 dism /online /export-driver /destination:"C:\Drivers"

-Windows may take a while exporting drivers; it all depends upon the driver’s size.
+Windows may take a while exporting drivers; it all depends on the driver’s size.
 When done, you will find all component drivers in your predefined folder.

 You can also use the following command to export device drivers on a Windows 11 PC:-